Visit Details

 Time requirement: 3-hours

-During the visit to Chandlee Laboratory, parents and children are asked to play some games while wearing ECG, fNIRS, and mobile eye-tracking glasses (more details about equipment here).
+During the first visit to our lab, parents and children are asked to play games while wearing ECG, fNIRS, and mobile eye-tracking glasses (more details about equipment here).

 After explaining the task to your family and gaining your child’s consent to participate, we’ll measure both of your heads and explain how the fNIRS caps work.